 Keep in mind that you will not earn bonus points on the first $300 in travel-related expenses covered by this credit.
 Once the annual travel credit is used up, all additional travel purchases earn 3x points per dollar.

 4. Book Hotels with The Luxury Hotel & Resort Collection

 The Luxury Hotel & Resort Collection offers exclusive benefits at participating hotels around the world.
 There are over 1,000 luxury hotels, resorts, lodges, and spas to choose from.
 You’ll receive daily breakfast for two, a unique amenity, Wi-Fi and a room upgrade, if available.
 Plus, early check-in and check-out are also complimentary if your room is available.

-To ensure that you maximize your rewards and receive statement credits, ensure that your Sapphire Reserve is set as the default payment method in Lyft and DoorDash.
-While you’re at it, do the same for Uber and other travel and dining apps to earn 3x Ultimate Rewards points per dollar spent.
+To ensure that you maximize your rewards and receive statement credits, ensure that your Sapphire Reserve is set as the default payment wherever you plan to use it.